steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 # Introduction

-Large service provider networks typically rely heavily on using multiple parallel links and parallel path in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
+Large service provider networks typically rely heavily on using multiple parallel links and parallel paths in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
 In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying IGP (ISIS or OSPF).

-This works very well -- as long as the different paths are truly equal from a bandwidth perspective -- because ECMP (as its name implies) is designed for equal paths.
+This works fairly well -- as long as the different paths are truly equal from a bandwidth perspective -- because ECMP (as its name implies) is designed for equal paths.
 The problem occurs when the different paths through the network are in fact not equal and are of different